AlissonMM/rpg-xp-plugin-paper-minecraft/README.md

 ## 🌍 Overview / Visão Geral

-This plugin was created to make RPG-style servers more immersive.
+This plugin was created to make RPG-style Minecraft servers more immersive.
+Born from a need within the TKCraft server — a Brazilian Minecraft world that seeks to recreate the First Age from the tales of J.R.R.
+Tolkien, inspired by The Silmarillion — this plugin brings a touch of lore and realism to every player.
-Each player’s XP level is shown above their character, and administrators can easily toggle or customize it via commands.
+Each player’s XP level is displayed below their nickname, allowing administrators to easily enable, disable, or customize the display through intuitive commands.

-Este plugin foi criado para tornar servidores com estilo RPG mais imersivos.
+Este plugin foi criado para tornar servidores de Minecraft com estilo RPG mais imersivos.
+Ele nasceu da necessidade do servidor TKCraft, um servidor brasileiro de Minecraft que busca recriar a Primeira Era dos contos de J.R.R.
+Tolkien, inspirada no livro O Silmarillion.
-O nível de XP de cada jogador é exibido acima do personagem, e administradores podem ativar, desativar ou personalizar via comandos.
+O nível de XP de cada jogador é exibido abaixo do apelido do personagem, e os administradores podem facilmente ativar, desativar ou personalizar essa exibição através de comandos simples e diretos.

 ---